Rebate Management: A Comprehensive Guide

 Rebates come in various forms, tailored to a business's specific goals.
 Some common types include:

-- Volume-based Rebates: These rebates are contingent on the quantity of goods purchased.
-For instance, a buyer might receive a rebate if they purchase more than a specified number of units.
+3. Volume-based Rebates: These rebates are contingent on the quantity of goods purchased.
+For instance, a buyer might receive a rebate if they buy more than a specified number of units.

-- Value-based Rebates: These are rebates tied to the total value of purchases.
-For example, a buyer might earn a rebate if their total purchases exceed a certain dollar amount.
+4. Value-based Rebates: These are rebates tied to the total value of purchases.
+For example, a buyer might earn a rebate if their total purchases exceed a specific dollar amount.

 Rebates help businesses increase sales and create strong customer relationships by offering incentives and rewards.
 Understanding their intricacies is the first step in harnessing their full potential.